devWeslei/StarbucksPage/README.md

 ## Functionalities
--fully responsive using only HTML and pure CSS.
+-fully responsive using HTML and pure CSS.